 Once these rodents are in your home, they are most difficult to evict.
 Discourage these quickly multiplying and unwelcome guests:

-- Inspect windows and doors for small openings and plug them with steel wool.
+- Inspect windows and doors for small openings for entry points and plug them with steel wool.

 - Clear your property of attractive nesting sites like leaf and wood plies or stacked up debris.